domoritz/open-mensa-android/README.md

 Import the project as a gradle project in Android Studio and start hacking.
 Join the development in #openmensa on [freenode.net](http://freenode.net/).

+Make sure you installed the `Android Support Repository` from the SDK Manager.

 ## Screenshots